 Emerging technologies are also creating new smarter approaches to procurement and creating new career opportunities in areas such as automated transactional procurement such as P2P, or roles in procurement technology and large scale multi-year, multi-faceted engineering and construction project procurement.

-In this article, we will highlight the importance of perfecting your CV and why it is still relevant in today’s procurement job market.
+In this article, we will highlight the importance of perfecting your procurement CV and why it is still relevant in today’s procurement job market.

 First, let’s take a look at why now might be the time to revisit your procurement CV.